piever/LabMeeting260219/markdown.md

 # Working with columns

-External packages implement normal tabular data operations on `StructArrays` (map, filter, join, groupby, etc...) as well as macros fo uses metaprogramming to allow the user to use symbols as if they were columns:
+External packages implement normal tabular data operations on `StructArrays` (map, filter, join, groupby, etc...) as well as macros to use symbols as if they were columns:

 ```@example 2
 @with iris mean(:SepalLength) / mean(:SepalWidth)